-- 1. Describe which ACT core processes address the barriers to being authentic as a therapist. - 2.
-Conduct a functional analysis to understand the patterns of experiential avoidance that get in the way of living authentically to ones values. - 3.
-Demonstrate how to engage in the therapeutic process with clients from a more authentic stance as a therapist.
+- 1. Discuss and describe self-as-context in a non-technical and jargon-free manner, simple for non-professionals to understand. - 2.
+Describe how the 'observer self' develops in typically-developing children. - 3.
+Apply a variety of techniques for facilitating the 'observer self' experience in therapy.
 Friday Morning 10:30 AM 54.
 Integrating ACT and Health at Every Size (HAES) to Transcend Body and Weight Concerns Workshop • 10:30 AM - 12:00 PM Components: Conceptual analysis, Didactic presentation, Experiential exercises Categories: Clinical intervention development or outcomes, Social justice / equity / diversity, ACT, Body image, Weight stigma, Health at every size, Intervention Target Audience: Beginner, Intermediate Location: Borgne Sarah Pegrum, Ph.D., Pegrum Therapy & Training Racheli Miller, Ph.D., The Compassion Practice We live in a societal context whereby body size is commonly fused with personal worth, driving the chase for a physical ideal that can overshadow other life pursuits.
 This societal context of diet culture shapes the individual's experience of their body; often, the body becomes labelled as 'the problem' to be fixed and changed.
 What can entail is an entanglement with weight and body concerns and an increasing vulnerability to cycles of yo-yo dieting, eating disorders and various other physical and psychological issues.
 The Health at Every Size (HAES) movement challenges these norms and encourages individual transcendence of cultural paradigms around body and weight.
 When combined with Acceptance and Commitment Therapy (ACT), HAES principles can foster body acceptance and values-driven living, even in the face of weight discrimination.
 In this interactive and experiential workshop, HAES and ACT principles will be integrated, offering techniques for cultivating body acceptance and enhancing value clarification to empower clients to accept their bodies and live in accordance with their values, even in the context of weight discrimination.
 Educational Objectives: